dthompson-jti/safety-check-app-concept/docs/STRATEGY-CSS-Principles.md

 ---

 ### Zero-CLS State Transitions (Sliding Overlay Pattern)

-When transitioning between UI states that require background color changes (e.g., online→offline), avoid CSS transitions on the container background—use a sliding overlay instead.
+When transitioning between UI states that require background color changes (e.g., online→online), avoid CSS transitions on the container background—use a sliding overlay instead.

 #### The Pattern